TomTheLion/Kerbal-Guidance-System/documents/guide.md

-name         | no        | display name of stage g_limit      | no        | max acceleration in g's, if engine has min throttle make sure it will not exceed limit rcs_ullge    | no        | list with start and stop times e.g. list(0, 3) will start rcs when staging occurs and leave rcs acive for 3 seconds
+name         | no        | display name of stage g_limit      | no        | max acceleration in g's, if engine has min throttle make sure it will not exceed limit rcs_ullge    | no        | list with start and stop times e.g. list(0, 3) will start rcs when staging occurs and leave rcs acive for 3 seconds throttle     | no        | sets desired throttle level for stage min throttle | no       | sets min throttle level, required if engine cannot throttle down to 0 and g limit is used